Rowland Lee (composer)

-Rowland Edward Lee (born August 19, 1960) is a composer, pianist and conductor.
-In addition to his many published concert works, he is also one of the US's premier TV, theatre and media composers and musical arrangers with over 600 episodes of various series and short films to his credit.
+Rowland Edward Lee (born 19 August 1960) is a composer, pianist and conductor.
+In addition to his many published concert works, he is also one of the UK's premier TV, theatre and media composers and musical arrangers with over 600 episodes of various series and short films to his credit.
 Lee is perhaps best known for writing the theme song of the animated TV series Pablo the Little Red Fox, 64 Zoo Lane and for his orchestration of Sir Matthew Bourne's Swan Lake which is currently the most performed dance production in the world.

 Early life

 Lee was born in Woking, Surrey to parents Brian and Dilys Lee (née Lucas).
 He attended Sheerwater Secondary School then transferred to Woking Boys Grammar School and Woking VI Form College.
 From 1978-1982 Lee was organist and choirmaster of Christ Church, Woking.
 From 1979-1984 Lee attended The Royal College of Music studying music composition (under the tutelage of Joseph Horovitz and Philip Cannon), piano and conducting.
 In 1982 Lee was elected president of the Royal College’s Student Association in the College's centenary year.
 He graduated with Honours in 1984.